top of page

 • Cognitive Behavioral Therapy: This method helps identify and change negative thoughts and behavior that maintain depression.
 It promotes use of positive coping and is solution oriented.

 • Interpersonal Therapy: This method examines interpersonal issues causing depression.
 These issues could include conflict, differing communication styles, excessive dependence on others, anger at others or a change in role at work, home and socially.
-Interpersonal Psychotherapy can help you adapt to a wide range of circumstance
+Interpersonal Psychotherapy can help you adapt to a wide range of circumstances

 There is a way out of depression.
 It involves acknowledgement of oneself and a willingness to change and grow.
 Book an appointment today to get started.